tresorama/notion-woocommerce-webhook/README.md

 # What is This ?

-Inside my Notion there is a page called 'Notion-Woocommerce'.
+Inside my Notion there is a page called ['Notion-Woocommerce-Webhook'](https://www.notion.so/Notion-Woocommerce-Webhook-a551d8c27c904904abaa34bce61231b3).
 Inside that page lives a Database that contains some fake Products data.

 Below the database , there is an embeded page that contains a 'Log Products' link, used to simulate a WebHook Trigger ( because Notion does not provide this feature yet).